-- 3.6.1 A lack of progress occurs when: - a) the team captain declares a Lack of Progress. - b) the robot loses the black line without regaining it by the next tile in the sequence (see figures after 3.6.7). - c) a robot does not follow the indicated direction at an intersection. - d) a robot failed to navigate a hazard in the field (see 3.5.2). - 3.6.2 If a Lack of Progress occurs, the robot must be positioned at the previous checkpoint facing the path towards the evacuation zone, and checked by the referee. - 3.6.3 After a Lack of Progress, the team may reset the power supply (turn the robot off and on) and subsequently restart the program.
-The team is not allowed to change the program, give any information about the maze to the robot, or repair the robot.
+- 3.6.1 A lack of progress occurs when: - a) a team captain declares a Lack of Progress. - b) a robot loses the black line without regaining it by the next tile in the sequence (see figures after 3.6.7). - c) a robot reaches a line that is not in the intended sequence. - \ "sequence" is not including diagonal sequence - 3.6.2 If a lack of progress occurs, the robot must be positioned on the previous checkpoint tile facing the path towards the evacuation zone and checked by the referee. - 3.6.3 After a lack of progress, the team may reset the power supply (turn the robot off and on) and subsequently restart the program.
+The team is not allowed to change the program, give any information about the field to the robot, or repair the robot.
+Teams must notify the judge prior to their run what procedure will be performed when a lack of progress occurs; teams must stick to this method regardless of the situation.